ShinyTrinkets/twofold.ts/docs/readme.md

 You can also see this list by running `tfold --tags`.

-This list is generated with the `jsDocs` built-in tag.
+This list is generated with the `jsDocs` builtin tag.

 ```md
 <jsDocs "src/functions" freezeChildren=1>